eliassn/creamSocket-client/README.md

 # creamSocketClient
+## CreamSocketServer now supports notifications
-#if you are using typescript try adding the following line to your tsconfig file "moduleResolution": "NodeNext",
+### if you are using typescript try adding the following line to your tsconfig file "moduleResolution": "NodeNext",
 A client for webSocket interaction
 ```javascript